wetlife/workstationCreation/README.md

 keyboard navigation,
 driving a computer from the keyboard,

-#TODOC
+#TODO
-- introduce pmount and discuss its utility of allowing users to mount without a listing in /etc/fstab and without sudo
+- introduce pmount and motivate with the utility of allowing users to mount without a listing in /etc/fstab and without sudo